Profession: Marshal of the Soviet Union

 During World War II, he participated in many key battles, including the Battles of Stalingrad, Kursk and Berlin.

 Zhukov participated in signing the German Instrument of Surrender and entered politics after the war, rising in and out of political favor until his forced retirement in 1957.

 - 1940-12-11 Russian general Georgy Zhukov warns of German assault

 - 1941-01-01 Russian general Georgy Zhukov appointed chief of general staff

-- 1945-05-08 German General Von Keitel formally surrenders to Marshal Georgy Zhukov and the Soviets in Berlin
+- 1945-05-08 German General Wilhelm Keitel formally surrenders to the Allies represented by the United States, the UK, France and the Soviet Union in Berlin

 - 1957-10-26 USSR fires defense minister Marshal Georgi Zhukov